ionos-cloud/crossplane-provider-ionoscloud/examples/example.md

 the ``examples/ionoscloud/dbaas/postgres-cluster.yaml`` file.
 Look for ``spec.forProvider`` fields.
 It is required to specify the datacenter (via ID or via reference),LAN (via ID or via reference), CIDR, and location(in sync with the datacenter) and also credentials for the database user.
 {% endhint %}

-### Create datacenter CR, LAN, and Postgres Cluster CRs
+### Create datacenter CR, LAN, and Postgres cluster CRs

-To create a datacenter CR, LAN CR and Postgres Cluster CR, run the following command:
+To create a datacenter CR, LAN CR and Postgres cluster CR, run the following command:

 ```bash
 kubectl apply -f examples/ionoscloud/dbaas/postgres-cluster.yaml
 ```

-### Get Datacenter, LAN, and Postgres Cluster CRs
+### Get datacenter, LAN, and Postgres cluster CRs

-To check if the Postgres Cluster CR created is synced and ready, run the following command:
+To check if the Postgres cluster CR created is synced and ready, run the following command:

 ```bash
 kubectl get postgresclusters